ArjanWalia/Vessel-Classification-Representations-Architectures-and-Hyperparameters/README.md

-End-to-end pipeline for underwater vessel classification: build leakage-free train/validation/test splits from the VTUAD and a custom ONC dataset, convert the audio into three representations (mel spectrogram, 3-channel MCG, MFCC), sweep hyperparameter grids for seven model/representation combinations, and evaluate the best checkpoints on the test set.
+End-to-end pipeline for underwater vessel classification: build leakage-free train/validation/test splits from the VTUAD and a custom ONC dataset, convert the audio into three representations (mel spectrogram, 3-channel MCG (mel, cqt, gamma), MFCC), sweep hyperparameter grids for 10 model/representation combinations, and evaluate the best checkpoints on the test set.

-Everything runs locally on plain folders — no Google Drive, no tar archives, no Google Sheets.
+Everything runs locally on plain folders.
 All paths derive from a single **paths cell** at the top of the notebook: set `BASE_DIR` once, run that cell first, and every other cell finds its inputs and outputs automatically.
 Results grids are written as CSV files; test results are printed to the terminal.